coleifer/kt/docs/usage.rst

 * ``table.tct`` - on-disk table database ("tct").
 * ``table.tcf`` - fixed-length database ("tcf").

-The tree database is neat, as it you can store another layer of key/value pairs in the value field.
-These key/value pairs are serialized using ``0x0`` as the delimiter, and by default :py:class:`TokyoTyrant` does not do any special handling for these values.
+The table database is neat, as it you can store another layer of key/value pairs in the value field.
+These key/value pairs are serialized using ``0x0`` as the delimiter. :py:class:`TokyoTyrant` provides a special serializer, ``TT_TABLE``, which properly handles reading and writing data dictionaries to a table database.

 For more information about the above database types, their algorithmic complexity, and the unit of locking, see `ttserver documentation <http://fallabs.com/tokyotyrant/spex.html#serverprog>`_.